dawanda/cartograph/README.md

 ### map( route, fn )

 Adds a mapping for `route` to function `fn`.
-Whenever `match` or `matchRequest` is called, mappings are checked in order until the first matching route is found.
+Whenever `route` or `routeRequest` is called, mappings are checked in order until the first matching route is found.
 The callback function for that route is then executed, passing as the first argument a request object.